Authorities and community members strive to find justice for Ayshawn Davis’s family

 Ayshawn Davis’s parents, Latoya and Tarence, said their son was fully against any type of violence.
 They said he stood with city groups like Equality for Troy to fight for justice.

 “He stood with us.
 He said he only wanted to be an outsider.
 You see the candles at his memorial site and they now say you are an outsider.
-That’s what he would of wanted, he wanted to be the change for his generation,” said she.
+That’s what he would of wanted, he wanted to be the change for his generation,” she said.

 Muller said this will take a village.
 The community needs to work with law enforcement.

-Magnetto said they wanted to take this case to the next level and help the family out any way they could.
+Magnetto said they wanted to take the case to the next level and help the family out any way they could.

 “We offer rewards in very important cases.
 So in this instance any information leading to the identification, the arrest and conviction of those responsible for the homicide of Ayshawn Davis can receive up to $10K,” said Magnetto.

-The FBI said they are hoping this will generate a push for someone to come forward.
+The FBI said they are hoping the reward will generate a push for someone to come forward.

-“We know someone had to seen something, and someone has to know something that can help the Troy Detectives,” said he.
+“We know someone had to seen something, and someone has to know something that can help the Troy Detectives,” he said.

-Medina said it’s important that the community stands together as Ayshawn would of wanted.
+Medina said it’s important that the community stands together as Ayshawn would have wanted.

-“He wanted to save the city and it’s crazy but he’s saving the city right now.
-I know right now he’s really proud,” said she.
+“He wanted to save the city, and it’s crazy, but he’s saving the city right now.
+I know right now he’s really proud,” she said.

-If you have any information concerning this case, please contact the Troy Police Department’s Detective Bureau at (518) 270-4772, or your local FBI office.
+If you have any information concerning the case, you’re asked to contact the Troy Police Department’s Detective Bureau at (518) 270-4772, or your local FBI office.
 Tips can also be submitted online.

 LATEST STORIES